 NOTE: If the stranded animal is a walrus, sea otter, or polar bear, call the Marine Mammals Management Office of the US Fish and Wildlife Service in Anchorage ((800) 362-5148 FREE, business hours) or the Alaska SeaLife Center in Seward ((888) 774-7325, 24-hrs).

 3. Participate in outreach events and citizen science programs

-- Become a volunteer citizen scientist with the Alaska Beluga Monitoring Partnership and join NOAA biologists and our partners in monitoring beluga presence and behavior each spring and fall.
+- Become a volunteer citizen scientist with the Alaska Beluga Monitoring Program and join NOAA biologists and our partners in monitoring beluga presence and behavior each spring and fall.

 - Join us for our Belugas Count! event every September: meet beluga experts from NOAA and our partners, learn about the beluga whales living right in your backyard, and help look for them at monitoring stations throughout Cook Inlet.

 Scan for belugas and assume they may be present, even if they're not visible

 Reduce boat speed to 5 knots or less in lower reaches or rivers and mouths during key beluga feeding times

 - Delay launching your boat until they leave the area.

 - Keep at least 300 feet away at all times.